NEASQC/WP6_QNLP/README.md

 ```console
 your@user:~$ git clone <copied_URL>
 ```
- * The code will be downloaded to the terminal directoyy
+ * The code will be downloaded to the terminal directory

 ## Jupyter notebooks